Justin-Insight/client-training/src/pages/a-to-z-machine.md

 You will never need to upload a full resolution image to your website.
 Images are the most resource-intensive form of media that your website will load.
 Loading full-size images will negatively affect the performance of your website and will hurt your search rankings.
 If you're unsure how to handle images for the web, please reach out to <a href="https://insightcreative.com/contact/" target="_blank" rel="noopener noreferrer" class="external">Insight Creative, Inc.</a> for assistance.

-To optimize an image: make sure to only use .jpg image files, .png files save a lot more image data and can easily make an identical image four times the file size of a .jpg.
+To optimize an image: make sure to only use .jpg image files. .png files save a lot more image data and can easily make an identical image four times the file size of a .jpg.
 If you are using an image editor like Photoshop, you will have image options when you save.
-Save as the lowest quality you can before your image starts to look bad(usually 80% quality).
+Save as the lowest quality you can before your image starts to look bad (usually 80% quality).
 When done right, it’s rare that the loss of image quality will be noticeable to an untrained eye.

-After you save your image, the front end of the website will automatically optimize and transform your image into a more modern and performant iamge.
+After you save your image, the front end of the website will automatically optimize and transform your image into a more modern and performant image.
 This ensures your images are loading as fast as possible.
 You should always shoot for under 200kb file size for all images you load to the website.

 </div>

 ### Adding New Blog Posts

 1. Click on **_Post_** in the Collections menu and then click **_New Post_**.
 You can also click **_Quick add_**, in the primary navigation menu, and then click **_Post_** from the dropdown.
 2. Posts are broken out into three core sections, Post Title, SEO and Body Content.
-Enter in your title, seo title, date, draft state, description, image and body.
+Enter in your title, SEO title, date, draft state, description, image and body.
 3. Post Title.
 This is your post's primary title.
 4. SEO.
 SEO contains your SEO Title, Description and Featured Image.
 The SEO Title is the page title that gets used by search engines, not a front-facing page title.
 Description is the meta description that gets used by search engines.
 Featured Image is an image that you can select that will be used as a featured image for social sharing.
 Note: this image doesn't actually get used on your website, only as a preview image when the website gets shared on social media.
 5. Body Content.
 This will be the main body that holds all the content of your new post.
-6. Select your posts Publish Date.
+6. Select your post's Publish Date.
 Typically it's best practice to set your date to the current date and time of writing.
 If scheduling posts is a feature requirement for content management, additional functionality will need to be built into the CMS to allow this.
 7. Select the category you want your post to be grouped within.
 Currently the category options are "Articles" and "News".
 8. Write out the main body of your post as needed using the rich text editor.
 In addition to the rich text editor, shortcodes allow injection of templated code blocks to add a little more power and flexibility to your posts.
-See the Shortcodes section for more detailed information on how to use these.
+[See the Shortcodes section](#shortcodes) for more detailed information on how to use these.
 9. When ready to publish, simply click the **_Publish_** button in the top right corner.

 ### Adding New Equipment

 1. Click on **_Equipment_** in the Collections menu and then click **_New Equipment_**.
 You can also click **_Quick add_**, in the primary navigation menu, and then click **_Equipment_** from the dropdown.
 2. Equipment pages are broken out into three core sections, Page Title, SEO and Body Content.
-Enter in your title, seo title, date, draft state, description, image and body.
+Enter in your title, SEO title, date, draft state, description, image and body.
 3. Page Title.
 This is your page's primary title.
 4. SEO.
 SEO contains your SEO Title, Description and Featured Image.
 The SEO Title is the page title that gets used by search engines, not a front-facing page title.
 Description is the meta description that gets used by search engines.
 Featured Image is an image that you can select that will be used as a featured image for social sharing.
 Note: this image doesn't actually get used on your website, only as a preview image when the website gets shared on social media.
 5. Body Content.
 This will be the main body that holds all your pages content.